ahoxus/ahoxus.github.io/members/cregox.md

 literally [living in the wild](/paradise)!

+# updates

+i like to write short [[stories](/cregox/stories)], from time to time. you can find latest one (2021 december 7th) about a happy place there, under that stories link.

-you may find more about me, for now (2021 december), [on my outdated website](http://cregox.net), but mostly around the web.
+otherwise, you may find more about me, for now (2021 december), [on my outdated website](http://cregox.net), but mostly around the web.

 both cregox and ahoxus sites will (soon enough) go through radical transformations, due to the [[achoz](/achoz)] project.